Market Making via Reinforcement Learning in China Commodity Market: Market Micro-structure Theory

-The risks and the potential rewards in dealer market have been well studied.
-The potential reward is the spread, and in the most ideal situation, limit order posed by the dealer on two sides are executed at same time and the spread can be earned.
-However, this profit is never guaranteed due to several risks \textemdash inventory risk, adverse selection risk, execution risk and latency risk.
+The risks and the potential rewards in the dealer market have been well studied.
+The potential reward is the spread, and in the ideal situation, the limit orders posed by the dealer on two sides are executed simultaneously, and the spread can be earned.
+However, this profit is never guaranteed due to several risks \textemdash inventory risk, adverse selection risk, execution risk, and latency risk.
 As for execution risk, it is rooted in the uncertainty essence of limit order.
-Market participators are less patient and are more inclined to execute immediately by market order when the market is more likely to stop or the order are less like to executed\cite{foucault1999order}.
+Market participators are less patient and are more inclined to execute immediately by market order when the market is more likely to stop, or the order is less like to be executed\cite{foucault1999order}.

-Inventory risk describes the risk of accumulating net position on one direction and the potential loss if the price moves to the opposite way.
-Stoll\cite{stoll1978supply} first study the inventory risk and built inventory model on two period setting and lately be extended to multistep periods by Ho\cite{ho1981optimal}.
-The theoretic model built from those two studies states the dealer would quote more aggressively on the net position side by post more attractive limit order or even post market order to liquidate the unfavorable position eagerly.
-Therefore, it suggests the direction of trade series, inventory process of dealers and quoted price should demonstrate mean-reverting patterns.
-Hansch conducted empirical test with historical data from London Stock Exchange(LSE) to verify those theoretic models\cite{hansch1998inv}.
-He found in LSE, there is inventory reversion in inventory and the strength of the reversion increases in the inventory divergence, which aligns with the inventory model.
+Inventory risk is the risk of accumulating a net position in one direction and describes the potential loss if the price moves the opposite way.
+Stoll\cite{stoll1978supply} first studied the inventory risk and built an inventory model on a two-period setting and later be extended to multistep periods by Ho\cite{ho1981optimal}.
+The theoretical model built from those two studies states the dealer would quote more aggressively on the net position side by posing a more attractive limit order or even posing a market order to liquidate the unfavorable position eagerly.
+Therefore, it suggests the direction of trade series, inventory process of dealers, and quoted price should demonstrate mean-reverting patterns.
+Hansch conducted an empirical study with historical data from London Stock Exchange(LSE) to verify those theoretical models \cite{hansch1998inv}.
+He found there is inventory reversion in inventory, and the strength of the reversion increases in the inventory divergence, which aligns with the inventory model.